javiruizz/javiruizz/README.md

 </div>

 ## About Me:
-🔭 Studying Computer Engineering at University of Granada, Spain
+🔭 Studying Software Engineering at University of Granada, Spain

 ## 💻 Tech Stack: